Orkney Islands Highlands And Northern Islands, Scotland Travel Guide

 Purchasing local crafts and produce supports Orkney's economy and gives you genuine mementos.

-If Orkney captured your imagination, these locations extend similar appeals for your next adventure.
+If Orkney captured your imagination, these spots extend similar appeals for your next adventure.

 For a deep dive into Norse heritage, spectacular cliffs, and different wildlife, the Shetland Islands lie further north.
 They share Orkney's island appeal but possess a distinct character.